Fourier Neural Operators Explained: A Practical Perspective: Advanced Training Strategies

 \subsubsection{The Physics-Informed Neural Operator (PINO)}

 The \mydef{Physics-Informed Neural Operator (PINO)}~\citep{li2024physics} framework addresses the challenges of fully data-driven methods and PINNs by combining the data efficiency of PINNs with the generalization capabilities of neural operators.
 PINOs embed physical knowledge through the governing PDEs, but instead of learning the solution to a single instance, they learn solution operators for entire families of PDEs simultaneously.
 This formulation allows for strong generalization across a wide range of PDE instances.
-PINO integrates available training data with a high-resolution PDE loss to accurately approximate solution operators across diverse PDE families.
+PINO integrates available training data with a the PDE residual loss evaluated at a high-resolution to accurately approximate solution operators across diverse PDE families.
 By enforcing PDE constraints at finer spatial and temporal resolutions, it compensates for coarse or limited data and produces high-fidelity operator approximations.

 The combination of data-driven and physics-based learning also mitigates the optimization challenges that hinder purely physics-based approaches, making PINO well suited for complex and time-dependent PDEs.
 Empirically, incorporating the PDE loss substantially improves generalization and physical consistency relative to purely data-driven neural operators.
 As a result, PINO can achieve competitive or superior accuracy while requiring fewer data samples, and has been shown to outperform data-trained FNOs on high-resolution benchmarks~\citep{rosofsky2022applications}.
 While the original PINO framework~\citep{li2024physics} leverages the FNO architecture, the approach naturally extends to other architectures such as graph neural operators~\citep{lin2025mGNO}.